cython/cython/src/reference/language_basics.rst

         ...

 * The ``break`` and ``continue`` are permissible.
-* Can contain an if-else clause.
+* Can contain an else clause.

 =====================
 Functions and Methods